ILightThings/PortswiggerandWAPT_Scripts/README.md

-# PortswiggerAcad
+# Portswigger Academy and eLearn Web App Tester Scirpts
-My Scripts used to solve port swigger challenges
+My Scripts used to solve port swigger and WAPT Challenges